adasarpan404/practice-go-lang/33DesignPatterns/factory/readme.md

 6. Now, create a set of creator subclasses for each type of product listed in the factory method.
 Override the factory method in the subclasses and extract the appropriate bits of construction code from the base method.

 7. If there are too many product types and it doesn’t make sense to create subclasses for all of them, you can reuse the control parameter from the base class in subclasses.
-For instance, imagine that you have the following hierarchy of classes: the base Mail class with a couple of subclasses: AirMail and GroundMail; the Transport classes are Plane, Truck and Train.
+For instance, imagine that you have the following hierarchy of classes: the base Mail class with a couple of subclasses: _AirMail_ and _GroundMail_; the Transport classes are _Plane_, _Truck_ and _Train_.
 While the AirMail class only uses Plane objects, GroundMail may work with both Truck and Train objects.
 You can create a new subclass (say TrainMail) to handle both cases, but there’s another option.
 The client code can pass an argument to the factory method of the GroundMail class to control which product it wants to receive.

 8. If, after all of the extractions, the base factory method has become empty, you can make it abstract.
 If there’s something left, you can make it a default behavior of the method.